unm-campus-histories/spaces/docs/essays/communication-journalism.md

 Emails were sent back and forth from the Secretary of the University, John Durrie of the Student Pubilcations Board, to John Gaw Meem-Hugo Zehner and Associates to inquire about the cost of improving classroom acoustics.

 {% include figure.html class="img-right" width="48%" caption="Construction in 1963 of the add ons to the C & J Building with Sara Raynolds Hall and R-1 building in the background." src="images/cj-construction-1961.jpg" %}
-{% include figure.html class="img-right" width="48%" caption="Bricks make up the addition that will be the annex to the Journalism Building in 1965." src="images/cj-annex-1965.jpg" %}
+{% include figure.html class="img-left" width="48%" caption="Bricks make up the addition that will be the annex to the Journalism building in 1965." src="images/cj-annex-1965.jpg" %}